Implementing simple functions.

 }

-The height is +3, so the result should be the same as before.
+The height is increased by +3, so the result should be the same as last time.

-For some reason, the answer is displayed as 76.
+For some reason, the answer is showing as 76.

-This is because the #define pseudo-instruction is just a replacement instruction.
+This is because the #define pseudo-instruction is merely a substitution command.

-There are two ways to solve this: one is to add parentheses to the call.
+There are two ways to solve this.One is to include parentheses when calling .

 Source code